 Ease of Filling

 Often, the most challenging and annoying part of using a salt and pepper shaker is filling it.
 How many times have you left a salt shaker on the table empty, simply because you're avoiding the hassle of filling it?
 Us too.
 That's why we emphasized this metric.
-The easiest-to-fill options were shakers with wide mouths and easy to remove lids, like the Great Credentials Stainless Steel Dredge and the CHEFVANTAGE Adjustable set.
-We also found our favorite travel option, the Signora Wear Moisture Proof, was easy to fill, thanks to their press-on plastic lids and wide openings.
+The easiest-to-fill options were shakers with wide mouths and easy-to-remove lids, like the Great Credentials Stainless Steel Dredge and the Chefvantage Adjustable set.
+We also found our favorite travel option, the Signora Ware Moisture Proof, was easy to fill, thanks to their press-on plastic lids and wide openings.

-The most challenging shakers to fill are typically the ceramic options.
+The most challenging salt and pepper shakers to fill are typically the ceramic options.
 These sets don't have separate lids, so the fill hole is on the bottom and is usually only about a centimeter in diameter.
-The Star Wars Droids and Le Creuset options were a pain to fill because of this.
+The Le Creuset option was a pain to fill because of this.

-Here, we found that there were quite a few sets that had us struggling to regulate the amount of seasoning that came out.
+Here, we found that quite a few sets had us struggling to regulate the amount of seasoning that came out.
 Some, like the Le Creuset, have only one hole for salt, and yet we found the salt to pour out at a surprisingly fast rate.
-The Signora Wear Moisture Proof plastic set, on the other hand could barely eke out a few grains of salt with a single shake.
+On the other hand, the Signora Ware Moisture Proof plastic set could barely eke out a few grains of salt with a single shake.

-To test something as subjective as "aesthetics", especially when it comes to something that is traditionally a decorative addition to a kitchen, is challenging.
+It's challenging to test something as subjective as "aesthetics", especially regarding traditionally decorative kitchen items.
 Everyone has their own personal preferences, and each kitchen has its own general aesthetic.
 We measured this metric by pooling opinions from a wide range of testers; this included other GearLab experts, friends, and family.
-Overall, we found the CHEFVANTAGE sets to be our across-the-board winner in this metric.
+Overall, we found the Chefvantage sets to be our across-the-board winner in this metric.
 They are sleek and classy and seem to cater to a wide range of aesthetics.
 We also liked the Le Creuset Stoneware set for their vintage, timeless feel.

 This review is designed to give you a run-down of the top salt and pepper shakers on the market.
 We compared their ease of filling and dispensing ability and made a broad assessment of their overall aesthetic and design.
 With these results, we were able to identify award winners and the products that fell short.
 Our kitchen experts spent countless hours comparing the performance of these products to create this comprehensive review.
 We hope it helps guide you toward the correct shaker set to perfectly suit your dining experience.